INTERNATIONAL STUDENT PROGRAM STUDENT HANDBOOK

 A number of excursions to locations in Melbourne city or to other parts of Victoria State are included in the program and no charge is made for these activities.

 Two camps are included in the program and the college heavily subsidizes these.
 They include a visit to Sydney, Canberra, Gold Coast or Tasmania as well as an outdoor activity camp.
 These camps are a part of the teaching program and are compulsory for all International Students.
-There is a charge of A$250 per person for the interstate camps and $100 per person for Victoria camp.
-It is expected that International students pay this fee at the time of commencement at Elwood College.
+There is a charge of A$300 per person for the interstate camps.

 All students, homestays and welfare supporters receive a copy of an Important Dates document.
 This contains all the important dates for each Term and you should read this and keep it for future reference.
 This document should also be shown to parents who may be booking a return air ticket for you.
 The document tells you the exact dates on which you may leave Australia and the dates on which you will need to be back for the commencement of a new term.
 All students are required to sign a statement to say that they have read and understood the Important Dates document.